designalkhemy/FoodMart/FoodMart/README.md

 - ✅ Filtering with single category displays only matching items
 - ✅ Filtering with multiple categories displays items from any selected category
 - ✅ Filtering with all categories selected displays all items
+- ✅ Clear filter button function
+- ✅ Search exact text
+- ✅ Search a non exixtant food item
+- ✅ Sort by name (A-Z)
+- ✅ Sort by price (low-high)
+- ✅ Basket is empty when opening app
+- ✅ Basket has one item and one entry when adding one item
+- ✅ Basket has two items and one entry when adding the same item
+- ✅ Basket removes one item and removes from basket completely if there is only one of that item left
+- ✅ Basket is empty when clearBasket function is called
+- ✅ Total amount is calculated properly when items are added and removed

 **Run tests:**
 ```bash